atomicmoloch/AASimulator-COBOL/README.md

 # AASimulator-COBOL
  An Axis and Allies Anniversary Edition battle simulator, implemented in COBOL.
-Very much a WIP
+Very much a Work in Progress.